LIVE MORE LIFE, BE MORE iIrish

 • Roughly chop tomatoes and place half into a blender.

-• Roughly chop the onion and jalapeno and add to blender along with garlic cloves.
+• Roughly chop the onion and jalapeno and add to the blender along with garlic cloves.

 • Add the remaining chopped tomatoes, cilantro, sugar, salt, and pepper.